Return to the Xequte Home Page

 Click the "Add All" button to add all the images in the displayed folder.

 The number of images in your slideshow is displayed in the right panel (Frame Count) as well as the duration of the slideshow and the estimated size.
-Depending on the type of CD you are writing to, you will need to keep the total size under 600-700 MB.
-Both VCD and DVD formats are shown (you can choose the format when you burn your disk)
+Both DVD and VCD formats are shown (you can choose the format when you burn your disk)

-Generally you will be able to create a slideshow of about an hour on a VCD and 2-3 hours on a DVD.
+Generally you will be able to create a slideshow of 2-3 hours on a DVD.

 2. Arrange your images and videos